 When you pop out from this section it’s a steep but manageable descent to reach a trail that heads off into the woods.
 If memory serves me correctly it’s still at least 90 minutes to the car from there but the trail, even though narrow, is easy to follow.

 Unfortunately once you’re back into the trees it’s not very interesting hiking.
 Your thoughts by then are probably on a cold drink and a good meal.
-We made good time once across the valley and in the trees.
+We made good time once across the valley and into the trees.

 How long does it take to do the hike in Kananaskis Country?